dictation-toolbox/dragonfly/CONTRIBUTING.rst

 point.

-The `Sphinx documentation engine`_ and `Read the Docs`_ are used to generate documentation from the *.txt* files in *documentation/* and from docstrings in dragonfly's source code.
+The `Sphinx documentation engine`_ and `Read the Docs`_ are used to generate documentation from the *.txt* files in the *documentation/* folder.
+Docstrings in the source code are included in a semi-automatic way through use of the `sphinx.ext.autodoc`_ extension.

-To build the documentation locally, install Sphinx and the documentation
+To build the documentation locally, install Sphinx and any other documentation
 requirements:

 .. code:: shell